WUSTL-Biol4220/home/labs/.old/lab_13.md

 (x-3) >= y  # greater than or equal to?
 ```

-Boolean operators are useful for designing complex statements of boolean logic
+Boolean operators are useful for designing complex statements of boolean logic.
 ```python
 True and True   # AND operator
 True and False  # AND operator